zeroeightysix/KAMI/README.md

 ## A Minecraft utility mod for anarchy servers.

 The Fabric 1.16.1 version is in active development.

-### Current Issue Areas

-TextPinnableWidget

-KamiConfig

-SettingAnnotationProccessor

 ## Preview